-- (1) to request addressees to submit information to demonstrate if compliance is being maintained with the regulatory requirements and applicable license conditions regarding the treatment of natural phenomena events in the facilities' safety assessments; and - (2) to determine if additional NRC regulatory action is necessary to ensure that licensees are in compliance with their current licensing basis and existing NRC regulations.
+- (1) to request addressees to submit information to demonstrate compliance with regulatory requirements and applicable license conditions regarding the treatment of natural phenomena events in the facilities' integrated safety assessments (ISA) - (2) to determine if additional NRC regulatory action is necessary to ensure that licensees comply with their licensing basis and existing NRC regulations

-Under 10 CFR 40.31(b) and 10 CFR 70.22(d), addressees are required to submit a written response to this generic letter (GL).
-No other action is required under this GL.
+The NRC's regulations at 10 CFR 40.31(b) and 10 CFR 70.22(d) require addressees to submit a written response to this generic letter (GL) and, if necessary, take appropriate action in accordance with 10 CFR 70.62(a)(1) to demonstrate compliance with the performance requirements of 10 CFR 70.61.
+This GL requires no other action.